s-macke/mathematica-encode/README.md

 This code here, written in Python shows the encoding function.
 First it compresses every char by using Huffman encoding and a fixed internal table.
 It then encodes the bitstream to some sort of two-byte base 95 compression.

-The decoding function it not part of this repository.
+The decoding function is not part of this repository.
 Feel free to revert my code :-)